barkerbg001/echo-valley/README.md

 ## Contributing

 Contributions are welcome!
-If you have ideas on how to improve Infinite World, feel free to submit a pull request or open an issue.
+If you have ideas on how to improve Echo Valley, feel free to submit a pull request or open an issue.

 ## License